lotus-NLS/Jaguar/_documentation/code_rulebook.md

 #### Functions
 Passing the correct type in arguments is caller responsibility \
-Returning the correct type given correct arguments responsibility of responder
+Returning the correct type given correct arguments is responsibility of responder (callee)

 - Guarantee in every function definition: Returns an object of the type it hints.
 - Assume in every function call: Function returns an object of the type it hints.